 Whatever your house needs, whatever your manuscript needs, that is why I am here.
 I am not here to build your house for you, nor do I want to destroy all of the hard work you've done.
 That's the last thing I want to do.
 All I want to do is help you build your house to be the best it can be.

-Whether you are looking to polish up a manuscript before you pitch it to agents and publishers for traditional publication or looking for someone to work out the kinks in your novel before you publish it yourself via Amazon or iTunes, I can help.
+Whether you are looking to polish up a manuscript before you pitch it to agents and publishers for traditional publication or looking for someone to work out the kinks in your novel before you publish it yourself via Kindle, I can help.
 I offer comprehensive editing services, basic proofreading, and beta reading at affordable rates.

 Generally, when assessing an editing job, I will perform a sample edit of the work so we can assess what is needed and whether we feel like I would be the best fit for that specific job or not.
 If we seem like a good match, then we can proceed.